ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/big-picture-es5-array-functions.md

 ## Problem

-You're building complex loops where you don't need it or including other libraries to ease manipulating arrays but don't know about EcmaScript 5.
+You're building complex loops where you don't need it or you're including other libraries to ease manipulating arrays but don't know about EcmaScript 5.

 ## Solution

-Until EcmaScript 5, working with arrays in JavaScript was no fun and usually ended in including underscore or lodash to ease the pain with working with arrays.
+Until EcmaScript 5, working with arrays in JavaScript was no fun and usually ended in including underscore or lodash to ease the pain of working with arrays.

 T> If you have to support older browsers, you can use a polyfill like [array-generics](https://github .com/plusdude/array-generics) which emulates the functions if not available.
 See [Compatibility Matrix](http://kangax